guipotje/gps_cloud_alignment/README.md

 # gps_cloud_alignment

-This code geo-references the points output of a Structure-from-Motion algorithm using GPS information.
+This code geo-references the points output by a Structure-from-Motion algorithm using GPS information.

 Required input: